pnochisaki/young-inglewood/_content/pages/contact.md

       href="https://www.younginglewood.com/membership">our membership page</a>.
-      FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, two complimentary estate tasting a year, concierge service, access to member only events, and the flexibility to customize their membership at any time.
+      FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, two complimentary estate tastings a year, concierge service, access to member only events, and the flexibility to customize their membership at any time.
     question: How do I join Friends of Young Inglewood?